-If you have a low pressure water system, low pressure kitchen taps designed to operate at this pressure will ensure you get a steady flow of water.
+If you have a low pressure water system kitchen taps designed to operate at this pressure will ensure you get a steady flow of water.
 The temperature is also easily controlled reaching the high or low temperature you require.

-Alternatively if you have a high pressure water system you will be able to choose from our full tap range and will still enable a steady flow of water.
+Alternatively if you have a high pressure water system you will be able to choose from our full tap range and will still have a steady flow of water.

 Download our guide to Water pressure

-Indicators of low water pressure or high water pressure systems
+Indicators of hgh or low water pressure systems

 The two main types of hot water system are pressurised and non-pressurised, so you need to find out which system is fitted in your home.